Skip navigation

 • Always talk to your provider before using any laxative medicines.

 • You may use acetaminophen (Tylenol) for mild pain.
-Drugs such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) may make your symptoms worse.
+Medicines such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) may make your symptoms worse.
 Talk to your provider before taking these medicines.
 You may also need a prescription for stronger pain medicines.

 Follow-up

 Your ongoing care will be based on your needs.
 Your provider will tell you when to return for an exam of the inside of your rectum and colon through a flexible tube (sigmoidoscopy or colonoscopy).
+IBD can increase your risk of colon cancer so at some point, your provider will put you in a colonoscopy screening program.
+Follow-up bloodwork and stool tests are usually done.

 When to Call the Doctor